Value For Money in The Three Valleys

 Val Thorens - Frog and Roastbeef, British Pub with good value burgers, fish and chips etc.

 Val Thorens - The Noodle Bar Wokski under the huge Les Chalets du Thorens / 360 Bar complex near the bottom of the Portette and Moraine lifts.
-Choose your meat or veg and add a spice - perfect!
-The Thai soup is great too!
+Choose your meat or veg and add a spice - perfect and less than a tenner!
+The Thai soup is great too.

 Les Menuires (Reberty) - L'Ours Blanc Restaurant is a bit tricky to find but has a great terrace with decent value gormet meals available.